 1500: Specific species may vary slightly on the day but we will aim to begin with Foxes and Scottish wildcats, then move on to Red Squirrels.

 1730: Break for tea, coffee and sandwiches, which are provided for you.
 This allows us a chance to refuel and also go through photos from the first few shoots.
 You will have time during the break to ask me for any advice and tips not yet covered.

 1800: We end the day with Owls, Otters, Harvest Mouse and to make the most of the late evening light, head into the second Fox enclosure.
 Those who wish to spend time with Badgers and Stoats may do so, although these are animals in which you must stay outside of the enclosures.

 PRICE & DATES

-Please feel free to get in touch should you have any questions or, use the booking form to reserve your space now for June 2020.
+Please feel free to get in touch should you have any questions or, use the booking form to reserve your space now.

 June 2020 dates postponed until October due to social distancing guidelines.